Sharnitha/newrepo-dotnet/README.md

-Hello. this is the same dotnet application for test
+Hello. this is the same dotnet application for test and validation purpose.